 Heart Transplant Program

-The Cedars-Sinai Heart Transplant Program, established in 1988, provides comprehensive treatment and surgical care tailored to each patient's needs.
+The Cedars-Sinai Heart Transplant Program has performed more adult heart transplant than any other medical center in the United States for two years in a row.
 To date, Cedars-Sinai has performed over 594 heart transplants, making it among the largest programs in the nation.
-With a 89% one-year survival rate for heart transplant patients, Cedars-Sinai exceeds the projected survival rate determined by the United Network of Organ Sharing (UNOS).
+With an 89% one-year survival rate for heart transplant patients, Cedars-Sinai exceeds the projected survival rate determined by the United Network of Organ Sharing (UNOS).

 The Heart Transplant Program is active in the development of new treatments and new methods to detect rejection.Read More

 U.S. News and World Report

 Shown above is procurement technician Jacqueline Anderson wheeling Christine Moore's new heart in for surgery, the 40th heart transplant patient in 2012 at Cedars-Sinai.Read More